With over 20 years of experience, the Jhb & Cape Animal Eye Hospitals' are the most trusted Veterinary Ophthalmologists in South Africa.

 Sr Cim Goodhead

 Cim works as our part-time nurse and receptionist.
 She qualified as a vet nurse in 1996, and has recently returned to work now that her 2 daughters have left home.
-Her home is now filled with two hyperactive rescue dogs, a crazy car and a rabbit.
+Her home is now filled with two hyperactive rescue dogs and a crazy cat.

 Dr Lo-An Odayer

 Lo-An completed her BVSc and has been in general veterinary practice before completing and obtaining her Master's degree in veterinary ophthalmology.
 Lo-An joined the Johannesburg Animal Eye Hospital in 2008.

 She is married, has a little boy, girl and two Miniature Schnauzer fur kids named Bella and Diego.
 Lo-an currently is assisting JAEH on a locum basis.